 If they are dirtier than you had hoped, now is when you get down to business.
-Grab your bucket of soapy water, toothbrush and rags, and sit on the floor next to the baseboards you wish to clean.
+Grab your bucket of soapy water, toothbrush, and rags, and sit on the floor next to the baseboards you need to clean.
 Simply get your toothbrush wet and lightly scrub the area to release any dust and debris from the baseboard surface, caulking, and cracks.
 Immediately wipe the area clean and dry to assure the integrity of the surface.

-Now, your baseboards should be ready for routine maintenance, and you should not have to go through another scrubbing for a long time.
+After a proper cleaning, your painted baseboards should be ready for routine maintenance, and you should not have to go through another scrubbing for a long time.
 If you consistently keep them in your cleaning rotation, you should just be able to dust them with a long-handled duster or your vacuum when you take care of the floors.

 Easy Way to Clean Baseboards Without Bending Over

-A thorough cleaning for your baseboards like we described above and maintaining them with the long-handled duster or vacuum wand should both be gentle on your back and simple to accomplish.
-Taking breaks, stretching, and not overdoing it can go a long way when cleaning areas near your floors.
+After a thorough cleaning for your baseboards like we described above, maintaining them with the long-handled duster or vacuum wand should both be gentle on your back and simple to accomplish.
+Taking breaks, stretching, and not overdoing it can be helpful when cleaning any area near your floors.

 When You’re Ready for a Consistently-Clean Office

 The easiest way to keep your office and its baseboards clean on a regular basis is to hire a professional team to clean.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
 Click here to learn more about the janitorial services we can help you with.